Goodluckajeh/StrategyGames/src/main/java/edu/Principia/GAjeh/OODesign/StrategyGames/Blokus/README.md

-## This is just the code to the implementation of the Blockus Game
+## This is just the code to the implementation of the Blokus Game

 ## Contact me for more info